Lamminhtuan/Tomato-Detector-Android/README.md

 ## Overview
 A mobile app that detect tomato using SSD MobileNet V2.
 ## Prerequisites
 The Android Studio IDE.
-This sample has been tested on Android Studio Koala.
+This sample has been tested on Windows 11 and Android Studio Koala.

 A physical Android device with a minimum OS version of SDK 24 (Android 7.0 - Nougat) with developer mode enabled.